Skip to content

 Introduction to Risk Management and GMP

 Good Manufacturing Practices (GMP) are essential for ensuring the safety, quality, and efficacy of pharmaceutical products.
 In emerging markets such as Latin America, Africa, and the Gulf Cooperation Council (GCC) region, GMP compliance is critical for public health and global market access.
-One of the most effective tools for achieving GMP compliance is risk management, a proactive approach to identifying, assessing, and mitigating potential issues
+One of the most effective tools for achieving GMP compliance is risk management, a proactive approach to identifying, assessing, and mitigating potential issues in pharmaceutical manufacturing.

 This article explores the role of risk management in GMP compliance, its benefits, and strategies for implementation in emerging markets.